Updated April 28, 2023

-Difference between Big Data and Data Warehouse
+Difference Between Big Data vs Data Warehouse

-Head to Head Comparison between Big Data vs Data Warehouse
+Head-to-Head Comparison Between Big Data vs Data Warehouse

-Key Differences between Big Data vs Data Warehouse
+Key Differences Between Big Data vs Data Warehouse

 Big Data vs Data Warehouse Comparision Table

 |Meaning||Data Warehouse is mainly an architecture, not a technology.
-It extracting data from varieties SQL based data source (mainly relational database) and help for generating analytic reports.
-In terms of definition, data repository, which using for any analytic reports, has been generated from one process, which is nothing but the data warehouse.||Big Data is mainly a technology, which stands on volume, velocity, and variety of the data.
-Volumes define the amount of data coming from different sources, velocity refers to the speed of data processing, and varieties refer to the number of types of data (mainly support all type of data format).|
+It extracts data from various SQL-based data sources (primarily relational databases) and helps generate analytic reports.
+In terms of definition, a data repository used for analytic reports has been generated from one process: the data warehouse.||Big Data is mainly a technology that stands on volume, velocity, and variety of data.
+Volumes define the amount of data coming from different sources, velocity refers to the speed of data processing, and varieties refer to the number of types of data (mainly supporting all types of data format).|

-|Preferences||If an organization wants to know some informed decision (like what is going on in their corporation, next year planning based on current year performance data etc), they prefer to choose data warehousing, as for this kind of report they need reliable or believable data from the sources.||If organization need to compare with a lot of big data, which contain valuable information and help them to take a better decision (like how to lead more revenue, more profitability, more customers etc), they obviously preferred Big Data approach.|
+|Preferences||Suppose an organization wants to know some informed decisions (like what is going on in their corporation, next year’s planning based on current year performance data, etc).
+In that case, they prefer to choose data warehousing, as for this kind of report, they need reliable or believable data from the sources.||Suppose an organization needs to compare with a lot of big data, which contains valuable information and helps them to make a better decision (like how to lead to more revenue, more profitability, more customers, etc).
+In that case, they prefer the Big Data approach.|

-|Accepted Data Source||Accepted one or more homogeneous (all sites use the same DBMS product) or heterogeneous (sites may run different DBMS product) data sources.||Accepted any kind of sources, including business transactions, social media, and information from sensor or machine specific data.
-It can come from DBMS product or not.|
+|Accepted Data Source||Accepted one or more homogeneous (all sites use the same DBMS product) or heterogeneous (sites may run different DBMS products) data sources.||Accepted sources include business transactions, social media, and sensor or machine-specific data information.
+It can come from a DBMS product or not.|

-|Accepted type of formats||Handles mainly structural data (specifically relational data).||Accepted all types of formats.
-Structure data, relational data, and unstructured data including text documents, email, video, audio, stock ticker data and financial transaction.|
+|Accepted Types of formats||Handles mainly structural data (specifically relational data).||Accepted all types of formats.
+Structure, relational, and unstructured data include text documents, email, video, audio, stock ticker data, and financial transactions.|

-|Subject-Oriented||Data warehouse is subject oriented because it actually provides information on the specific subject (like a product, customers, suppliers, sales, revenue etc) not on organization ongoing operation.
-It does not focus on ongoing operation, it mainly focuses on analysis or displaying data which help on decision making.||Big Data is also subject-oriented, the main difference is a source of data, as big data can accept and process data from all the sources including social media, sensor or machine specific data.
-It also main on provide exact analysis on data specifically on subject oriented.|
+|Subject-Oriented||A data warehouse is subject-oriented because it provides information on a specific subject (like a product, customers, suppliers, sales, revenue, etc.), not the organization’s ongoing operation.
+It does not focus on ongoing operations.
+It mainly focuses on analyzing or displaying data, which helps in decision-making.||Big Data is also subject-oriented; the main difference is the data source.
+Big data can accept and process data from all sources, including social media, sensor, or machine-specific data.
+It is also mainly to provide an exact analysis of data specifically on subject-oriented.|

-|Time-Variant||The data collected in a data warehouse is actually identified by a particular time period.
-As it mainly holds historical data for an analytical report.||Big Data have a lot of approach to identified already loaded data, a time period is one of the approaches on it.
-As Big data mainly processing flat files, so archive with date and time will be the best approach to identify loaded data.
-But it have the option to work with streaming data, so it not always holding historical data.|
+|Time-Variant||The data collected in a data warehouse is identified by a particular period.
+As it mainly holds historical data for an analytical report.||Big Data has a lot of approaches to identifying already loaded data; a period is one of the approaches on it.
+Big data mainly process flat files, so archiving with date and time will be the best approach to identify loaded data.
+But it can work with streaming data, so it does not always hold historical data.|

-|Non-volatile||Previous data never erase when new data added to it.
-This is one of the major features of a data warehouse.
-As it totally different from an operational database, so any changes on an operational database will not directly impact to a data warehouse.||For Big data, again previous data never erase when new data added to it.
-It stored as a file which represents a table.
-But here sometime in case of streaming directly use Hive or Spark as operation environment.|
+|Non-Volatile||Previous data never erase when new data is added to it.
+This is one of the significant features of a data warehouse.
+As it is different from an operational database, any changes on an operational database will not directly impact a data warehouse.||For Big data, previous data never erases when new data is added.
+It is stored as a file that represents a table.
+But here, sometimes, when streaming directly, use Hive or Spark as an operation environment.|

-|Distributed File System||Processing of huge data in Data Warehousing is really time-consuming and sometimes it took an entire day for complete the process.||This is one of the big utility of Big Data.
-HDFS (Hadoop Distributed File System) mainly defined to load huge data in distributed systems by using map reduce program.|
+|Distributed File System||Processing huge amounts of data in Data Warehousing is time-consuming and sometimes takes a day to complete.||This is one of the big utilities of Big Data.
+HDFS (Hadoop Distributed File System) primarily loads massive amounts of data into distributed systems using a map-reduce program.|